Have you narrowed down your search to the Matrix Rower vs. Concept2?

 Monitors can be very important for some people and others don’t seem to care too much.
 I happen to like tracking data, so having accurate information to compare to others and previous workouts is important.

 Below is a side-by-side photo of the 2 monitors.
 As you can see, nothing too fancy, and both a fairly easy to use once you know the navigation.

 Concept2 PM5 vs. Matrix Monitor

-Right of the bat, I will say the Concept2 monitor is more accurate and has more data tracking features than the Matrix Rower.
+Right off the bat, I will say the Concept2 monitor is more accurate and has more data-tracking features than the Matrix Rower.

 The Concept2 PM5 monitor is the most accurate monitor on the market and it’s the “Gold Standard” of rowing machine monitors.
 It’s currently the only rowing machine monitor that can be used to submit times in the Crossfit games and be used to set World Records.

 If you use another rowing machine or monitor, you really can’t trust that your time is equivalent to someone else’s time.